Archdiocese of Strasbourg: History

 The Diocese of Strasbourg was first mentioned in connection with a council held in Cologne c.
 346, summoned to depose its archbishop.
 The document reporting the council has been attacked as a forgery, and it has been argued that there was no such council.
 Archeological diggings below the current Saint Stephen's Church, Strasbourg (Saint-Étienne) in 1948 and 1956 have unearthed the apse of a church dating back to the late 4th or early 5th century, considered the oldest church in Alsace.
 It is supposed that this was the first seat of the diocese.

-Since Carolingian times, the diocese belonging to the ecclesiastical province of the Archbishopric of Mainz.
+Since Carolingian times, the diocese belonged to the ecclesiastical province of the Archbishopric of Mainz.

 On 20 April 742, the Austraasian Mayor of the Palace Carloman, son of Charles Martel, held a council of his bishops and lay leaders.
 It was presided over by the papal legate, Archbishop Boniface of Mainz, and among the participants was Bishop Eddo (Heddo, Eddanus) of Strasbourg.

-The bishop also was the ruler of an ecclesiastical principality (prince-bishopric) in the Holy Roman Empire during the Middle Ages and Early Modern period.
+The bishop also was the ruler of an ecclesiastical principality (prince-bishopric) in the Holy Roman Empire during the Middle Ages and Early Modern period until the Reichsdeputationshauptschluss (1803).
 He held the title of Count already in Carolingian times.
 The right to coin money was granted to the bishops by Charlemagne, and renewed by Louis the German in 873, by Otto II in 974, and by Otto III in 988.

 There had been such strife between Bishop Baldramus (888–906) and the people (plebs) of Strasbourg that King Louis had been forced to pay the city a visit in 905, and negotiate a concord.
 Under the new bishop, Otbertus (906–913), the strife returned, and, in 912, the bishop was driven out of the city and took refuge in Rotburg, while laying Strasbourg under his interdict.
 A plot was formed to get rid of Otbertus entirely, and on 30 August 913 he was murdered.

 The cathedral of Strasbourg was destroyed by fire on 24 June 1007.
 Parts of the cathedral and its buildings were damaged by a fire in 1130.
-The nave was completed at the end of the 13th ceentury.
+The nave was completed at the end of the 13th century.
 Bishop Conrad de Lichtenberg (1273–1299) began the west front of the cathedral, whose tower was completed in 1439.
 Since the 15th century, the diocesan seat has been the Cathedral of Notre-Dame de Strasbourg.

 According to the "Chroniken von Closener und Königshoven," Pope Leo IX visited Strasbourg, in 1049.

 Bishop Jean de Manderscheid (1568–1592) established a college in Molsheim in 1580, and staffed it with Jesuits, for which he received a letter of congratulations and encouragement from Pope Gregory XIII, dated 4 March 1581.
 Strasbourg by that time was in the hands of the Protestants, and the college was an element in the bishop's counter-attack.
 It became a university in 1617.